 Hornet Removal NJby ALCO Bee Control

 Are you looking for Hornet Removal in NJ?
-ALCO Animal & Pest Control is the Hornet Removal in NJ for you!
+ALCO Animal & Pest Control offers prompt, professional and safe Hornet Removal in NJ since 1995 for many satisfied clients.

 In the Garden or House

 Because of the social nature of this hornet, the nests are considerably larger than most.
 This means it is easy to spot one so long as they are perched, and have not been embedded into the trunk of a tree (an uncommon but possible occurrence).
 Once a nest has been formed not much can be done on your own to exterminate it, and attempts to do so may be dangerous given the size of colonies.
 Once you notice a nest being constructed it is advised that professional consultation is brought in to determine the problem and if steps need to be taken to eliminate the European hornet infestation.
 While hornets are unlikely to wander into your home to search for food like other insects are, it may still be dangerous to have them so close to your home and family.
 Bald-Faced Hornet:

 Identification: Bald-faced hornets are characterized by the ivory white markings across their faces, thorax, legs, and abdomens.
 The queen and her offspring range in size from 13 to 20 millimeters with the queen being the largest in the nest.

 In the Garden or House: